The Indirect Method for Generating Libraries of Optimal Periodic Trajectories and Its Application to Economical Bipedal

 \section{Abstract}

-Trajectory optimization is an essential tool for generating efficient and dynamically consistent gaits in legged locomotion.
-This paper explores the indirect method of trajectory optimization, emphasizing its application in creating optimal periodic gaits for legged systems and contrasting it with the more commonly used direct method.
-While the direct method provides considerable flexibility in its implementation, it is limited by its input space parameterization.
-In contrast, the indirect method improves accuracy by defining control inputs as functions of the system's states and costates.
-We tackle the convergence challenges associated with indirect shooting methods, particularly through the systematic development of gait libraries by utilizing numerical continuation methods.
-Our contributions include: (1) the formalization of a general periodic trajectory optimization problem that extends existing first-order necessary conditions for a broader range of cost functions and operating conditions; (2) a methodology for efficiently generating libraries of optimal trajectories (gaits) utilizing a single shooting approach combined with numerical continuation methods, including a novel approach for reconstructing Lagrange multipliers and costates from passive gaits; and (3) a comparative analysis of the indirect and direct shooting methods using a compass-gait walker as a case study, demonstrating the former's superior accuracy in generating optimal gaits.
+Trajectory optimization is an essential tool for generating efficient, dynamically consistent gaits in legged locomotion.
+This paper explores the indirect method of trajectory optimization, emphasizing its application in creating optimal periodic gaits for legged systems and contrasting it with the more common direct method.
+While the direct method provides flexibility in implementation, it is limited by its need for an input space parameterization.
+In contrast, the indirect method improves accuracy by computing the control input from states and costates obtained along the optimal trajectory.
+In this work, we tackle the convergence challenges associated with indirect shooting methods by utilizing numerical continuation methods.
+This is particularly useful for the systematic development of gait libraries.
+Our contributions include: (1) the formalization of a general periodic trajectory optimization problem that extends existing first-order necessary conditions to a broader range of cost functions and operating conditions; (2) a methodology for efficiently generating libraries of optimal trajectories (gaits) utilizing a single shooting approach combined with numerical continuation methods; (3) a novel approach for reconstructing Lagrange multipliers and costates from passive gaits; (4) a comparative analysis of the indirect and direct shooting methods using a compass-gait walker as a case study, demonstrating the improved accuracy of the indirect method in generating optimal gaits; and (5) demonstrating applicability to the more complex legged robot RABBIT, with ten dynamic states and four inputs.
 The findings underscore the potential of the indirect method for generating families of optimal gaits, thereby advancing the field of trajectory optimization in legged robotics.

 \keywords{Variational Approach, Trajectory Optimization, Single Shooting, Legged Robotics, Numerical Continuation, Gait Library}